Today we’re talking about backlinks – a really powerful tool for improving your SEO.

 I heard on a podcast last year that a great goal for mental health therapists is to try to get 100 backlinks to your website, because if you have 100 backlinks you’ll have more than almost any other therapist in your area.
 My experience now that I’ve seen a few therapist’s data is that very few therapists intentionally build backlinks.
 Often if they do it’s in the form of getting on a bunch of directories.
 The bottom line is that 100 backlink goal is a pretty good one.
 However, aiming for 100 may sound overwhelming at first (it did for me).
 Maybe set a smaller goal….like that you’ll reach out to 3 sites a week for six weeks (directory sites, Help a Reporter Out sites, places you’d like to guest blog, etc) to get a jump start.

-How do I earn backlinks for my website
+How can I earn backlinks for my website?

-By now maybe your asking yourself, how do I get these backlinks you speak of?
+By now maybe you’re asking yourself, how do I get these backlinks you speak of?
 Here are FOUR places you can look for backlinks that I will talk about more in depth this week.
-1) Look for local directories 2) Help a Reporter Out 3) Offer to do guest blog posts for relevant blogs.
-4) Check your competitors backlinks.

 The fist and often easiest place to look for backlinks is in directory listings.
 Sometimes there are online therapist directories that will give you a backlink, but I encourage you to think beyond these.
 For instance, consider asking to be added to lists of therapists recommended by your local school district, university lists, HULA frog, local health and wellness places, etc. Think of your ideal client and what organizations they might go to for recommendations, then look and see if those organizations have a “resources” section on their website.
 I say these are “easy” backlinks because if you are offering a relevant service typically all you have to do is fill out a form or send an e-mail asking to be added to that list.

-Another GREAT way to get backlinks quickly is through Help a Reporter Out or HARO.
+Another GREAT way to get backlinks quickly is to act as a source for reporters.
+You can get to know local reporters.
+Or, a quick way to get featured by reporters is to go through Help a Reporter Out (HARO).
 They link experts in various niches with reporters.
 After you sign up, HARO sends you e-mails three times a day a bunch of stories reporters are looking for sources to provide quotes on.
 You respond with a few quotes they can use and then they decide if they’ll include you in their story.
 I’ll do a whole other blog post on this sometime soon…

 Guest Blogging is another great way to get a backlink!
 All backlinks are not created equal so it’s especially helpful if you can guest blog for a well established, reputable blog that has a high “trust score.”
 It’s for this reason that I love swapping guest blogging with people where we each write a guest blog post for the other person and in the “About the guest blogger” at the bottom we like back to our own sites!